openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

 This section provides step-by-step instructions on how to run the Benchmark Tool with the `googlenet-v1` public model on CPU or GPU devices.
 The [dog.bmp](https://storage.openvinotoolkit.org/data/test_data/images/224x224/dog.bmp) file is used as an input.

-> **NOTE**: The Internet access is required to execute the following steps successfully.
+> **NOTE:** The Internet access is required to execute the following steps successfully.
 If you have access to the Internet through the proxy server only, make sure that it is configured in your OS environment.

 1. Install OpenVINO Development Tools to work with Caffe models: